-- 4. Report whether any of those employees included in the listing obtained from management in agreed-upon (3) were also included on the listing obtained from management in agreed-upon procedure (2) as immediate family members. - None of the employees included on the list of employees provided by management [agreed upon procedure (3)] appeared on the list provided by management in agreed-upon procedures (2). - 5.
-Obtain from management a listing of all disbursements made during the year, along with a list of outside business interests of board members, employees, and their respective immediate family members.
+4 Report whether any employees' names appear on both lists obtained in Procedures 2 and 3.

+None of the employees included on the list of employees provided by management [agreed upon procedure (3)] appeared on the list provided by management in agreed-upon procedures (2).

+5. Obtain a list of all disbursements made during the year, and a list of outside business interests of board members, employees, and board members' and employees' immediate families.
 Report whether any vendors appear on both lists.